Generate Documentation using your own template

 - Do not modify the structure of the document (like removing Content Control that are Placeholders)

-- Once you changed the template, you will not get the new template stuffs so our advice is to keep the personalization minimal so that you can easily redo it if we provide a new template. **
+- Once you change the template, you will not get the new template stuffs so our advice is to keep the personalization minimal so that you can easily redo it if we provide a new template. **

 This step is really mandatory as Cloudockit is using the Table of Contents to remove empty sections.
 If you do not do that, you may have a corrupted document.
 Also, note that you cannot change the Table of Contents like not displaying all the Heading levels otherwise it will corrupt the document.

 Now that the hard work is finished, it is time to use the template to generate a new document.
 To do that, click on the Settings button of the Cloudockit Portal and go to the Documents tab.
 Then, click on the Reports detailed pane, and under My Templates, upload your template, add a Name and a Description and click on the Add button.